SunGard-Labs/fix2json/README.md

 fix2json
 =====

+# NOTE

+This repository is planned for public archival on 01 June 2023.
+As an alternative, please consider the [Market Data Transcoder](https://github.com/GoogleCloudPlatform/market-data-transcoder).

 ## About

 fix2json is a command-line utility to present FIX(TV) protocol message files as JSON or YAML (fix2yaml).